Jagged Edge

 Frequently Asked Questions

-Some of Jagged Edge's most popular songs include Where the Party At (feat.
+Jagged Edge's most streamed songs include Where the Party At (feat.
 Nelly), Let's Get Married (feat.
 Run) - ReMarqable Remix, I Gotta Be.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.